 The Mississippi Commission on Continuing Legal Education (CLE) has the primary responsibility to exercise general supervisory authority over the administration of the "Rules for Mandatory Continuing Legal Education" and to adopt, repeal, and amend regulations consistent with these rules.
-The objective of the Mississippi Commission on CLE is to ensure that each member of the Bar complies with the rules and regulations established by the Commission and meet the mandatory CLE requirements in a timely and efficient manner.
+The objective of the Mississippi Commission on CLE is to ensure that each member of the Bar complies with the rules and regulations established by the Commission and meets the mandatory CLE requirements in a timely and efficient manner.
+Twelve (12) hours of approved instruction are required annually of every attorney licensed to practice law in the State of Mississippi.

 The Commission strives to meet the needs of the members of the Mississippi Bar regarding continuing legal education by keeping abreast of national changes in programming formats and topics.
-Members of the Commission and its administrator are active in the national organization of regulatory CLE boards.
+Members of the Commission and its administrator are active in the national organization of regulatory CLE boards, CLEreg.

-In 2008, the Mississippi Commission on CLE approved for credit 480 programs that were held in the state of Mississippi, 4200 programs held outside the state of Mississippi and 2430 programs that were given by teleconference or online through live webcasts and ondemand programs.
+In 2009 the Mississippi Commission on CLE approved for credit 439 programs that were held in the state of Mississippi, 2460 programs held outside the state of Mississippi and 3661 programs that were given by teleconference or online through live webcasts and ondemand programs.